-Rizpah pulled her toddler up onto her lap.
+Rizpah, Abdel’s wife, pulled her toddler up onto her lap.
 “I know how it happened.
 The day before they…” A sob stopped her.
 She shifted the child and took a deep breath.
-“The day before they killed my Abdel, it was all bubbling out of him and Ulam and their buddies how the Lord hates Moloch.
+“The day before they killed my Abdel, it was all bubbling out of him and Ulam and their buddies about how the Lord hates Moloch.
 So, when he saw that furnace and his cousin, it just bubbled out of him again.”

 Obadiah stood.
-“Yes, we can say the truth just bubbled out of Abdel.”
+“Thank you.”
 He handed the baby to its grandmother.
 “I’ll give you this child for now.
 Next time I’m in Samaria I hope to hold him again.
-I’ll go to the inn now.
-My crew and I leave for the fort at dawn, so tonight I tell you goodbye, friends.”
+We go to the inn now.
+My crew and I leave for the fort at dawn, so tonight I tell you goodbye, my friends.”
 He reached his hand to Shelemiah.

-But a man Obadiah recognized from the first day of shiva burst through the door.
+But a man Obadiah recognized from the first day of grieving burst through the door.
 “Ulam!
 They killed Ulam!”